JasonLeisure/games/README.md

+Updates to files 9/8/2023.
+Updated Physics Animation and water 4-7 with the colors from my colorsplosion game and added more bright colors so the scenes should be even more vibrant in the animations.

 5 html5 browser games and 12 Animations.
 1 3D animated game.
 Using as little assets and libraries as possible to create these.
 Upgrading my animations and game development from 2000-2010.
 Next I am working on Unreal Game Engine and Blender to advance my game development and animations.

 Used throughout these projects are the following.
 Three.JS, Cannon.JS, JavaScript, CSS, HTML5, Webgl, Canvas, JavaScript,